iTjuana/itj-library/CONTRIBUTING.md

 Git branches can be classified into the following branches:

-- Bug Fix: Fixes a bug
+- Bug Fix: Fixes a bug e.g. `fix/bug-123`
-- Hot Fix: Applies only after the defect is live
+- Hot Fix: Applies only after the defect is live e.g. `hotfix/bug-123`
-- Feature Branch: Implements a new feature
+- Feature Branch: Implements a new feature e.g. `feature/feature-123`
+- Chore: Involves less code changes e.g. `chore/code-cleanup`
-- Experimental Branch: Tries out new things that may not be on release
+- Experimental Branch: Tries out new things that may not be on release e.g. `experimental/new-feature`
-- WIP branch: Work in progress
+- WIP branch: Work in progress e.g. `wip/new-feature`
-- Release: Support preparationof a new production release
+- Release: Support preparationof a new production release e.g. `release/1.0.0`

 Naming Conventions: